Lake Victoria Cultural Safari

 After breakfast, you go on a walking tour of farming town Mto wa Mbu.
 This village is unique in Tanzania since it is home to over 120 different tribes from across Africa and forms a colorful mix of languages and customs.
 Your walking guide will take you to rice and banana plantations, a local beer factory, a school and a carving factory.
 Discover the traditional way of life of the villagers.
 Continue to Lake Manyara National park, which is only a few minutes drive from Mto wa Mbu.
 Lake Manyara is known for its huge soda lake filled with pink-hued flamingos, a large population of baboons, incredible birdlife, and breathtaking views.
 You can see giraffes, elephants, hippos, buffaloes, zebras, flamingos and if you are lucky you spot a tree-climbing lion.
 In the late afternoon, you drive to Eileen’s Trees Inn for dinner and overnight.
 Read more about Lake Manyara.

 Day 3: Lake Eyasi

 This day will be full of culture, with interesting encounters with a local tribe.
 After breakfast, you drive to Lake Eyasi.
 This is an untouched and scenically beautiful area where you can get a real insight into the way of life of the Hadzabe Bushmen.
-This tribe hunt on wild animals with bow and arrows, eating roots, honey and wild fruits.
+This tribe hunts on wild animals with bow and arrows, eating roots, honey and wild fruits.
 Visit their habitat and experience their culture first hand.
-You go with the Bushman on a game walk an participate in their real life activities such as hunting.
+You go with the Bushman on a game walk an participate in their real-life activities such as hunting.
 For a lot of people these are one of the most valuable and memorable experiences of their safari.
 All meals and overnight will be at Eileen’s Trees Inn.

 Day 4: Ngorongoro Crater